-Water Conservation Rebates and programs offered to our residents
+Water Conservation Rebates and programs offered to our residents.

-The City is committed to partnering with our residents in meeting our mandated water conservation goal of 15% per month and is appreciative for all the water conservation efforts to date.
+The City is committed to partnering with our residents in meeting our mandated water conservation goal of 15% per month and is appreciative of all the water conservation efforts to date.
+To aid in meeting our reduction goal, Senate Bill X7-7 the

-To aid in meeting our reduction goal, Senate Bill X7-7 the 20x2020 Water Conservation Plan and Senate Bill 407 the City has amplified its efforts to partner with our residents by increasing our programs and rebates.
+20x2020 Water Conservation Plan, and Senate Bill 407, the City has amplified its efforts to partner with our residents by increasing our programs and rebates.
 Water conservation is a mindset that we all can embrace!
 Please review the current programs below:

-- Dishwasher: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the energy star label and utilizes 4.25 gallons or less per cycle for standard models and 3.50 gallons per cycle for compact models. - Smart Irrigation Controller: Rebate of \$50.00 dollars for the replacement of a standard model with a model that displays the water sense label and modifies the irrigation schedule based on evapotranspiration. - Toilet: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the water sense label and produces 1.6 gallons per flush or less. - Washing Machine: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the energy star label and uses no more than 4.5 gallons of water per cubic foot of space. - Turf Replacement: Rebate of \$1.00 dollar for every square foot of lawn removed and replaced with low to drought tolerant landscape up to 500 sq/ft and 1,000 sq/ft for non-residential. - Usage Targets and Water Audits: The City of Ceres Water Conservation Program offers free residential water audits so that residents can ensure they get the water usage target that is appropriate for their homes.
+- Dishwasher: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the energy star label and utilizes 4.25 gallons or less per cycle for standard models and 3.50 gallons per cycle for compact models. - Smart Irrigation Controller: Rebate of \$50.00 dollars for the replacement of a standard model with a model that displays the water sense label and modifies the irrigation schedule based on evapotranspiration. - Toilet: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the water sense label and produces 1.6 gallons per flush or less. - Washing Machine: Rebate of \$75.00 dollars for the replacement of an inefficient model with a model that displays the energy star label and uses no more than 4.5 gallons of water per cubic foot of space. - Turf Replacement: Rebate of \$1.00 dollar for every square foot of lawn removed and replaced with low to drought tolerant landscape up to 500 sq/ft and 1,000 sq/ft for non-residential.